SquareGPS/navixy-api/docs/backend-api/resources/field_service/task/schedule/route.md

 * `id` - int.
 Primary key.
 Used in the update call, *IGNORED* in create.
 * `user_id` - int.
 User id. *IGNORED* in create/update.
 * `tracker_id` - int.
-An id of the tracker to which all generated tasks assigned.
+An ID of the tracker to which all generated tasks assigned.
 Nullable.
 * `parameters` - schedule parameters can be "weekdays" or "month_days".
 Described below.

 ***